fbpx

 On the Amount of Withdrawal

-If any part of the money deposited under the Chapter 6 of CCP (Deposit and Withdrawal of Probable Compensation; Possession Prior to Judgment) is withdrawn, the receipt of any of these money shall constitute a waiver of all claims and defenses in favor of the individuals receiving such payment by the operation of law, except a claim for greater compensation.
+If any part of the money deposits under the Chapter 6 of CCP (Deposit and Withdrawal of Probable Compensation; Possession Prior to Judgment) has been a withdrawal.
+The receipt of any of these money shall constitute a waiver of all claims and defenses in favor of the individuals receiving such payment by the operation of law, except a claim for greater compensation.

-Any amount withdrawn under this article by a party beyond the amount to which it is entitled as eventually decided in the eminent domain proceeding shall be paid to the parties entitled to it.
-The judgment will be entered by the court accordingly.
+Any withdrawal under this article by a party beyond the amount eventually decides the eminent domain proceeding, shall pay to the parties.
+The judgment will enter by the court accordingly.

 Leave a Reply